LeoCalbi/present-wrapping/README.md

 You can directly execute models inside the Jupyter notebook to see the corresponding outputs.
 Moreover, models are well-documented in the notebook itself, with detailed improvements history and constraints studying.

-In case you don't want to install Jupyter on your system, you can simply check our results in the `pwp.html` or `pwp.pdf` files.
+In case you don't want to install Jupyter on your system, you can simply check our results in the `pwp.html` file.

 ## References

 - <a id="1">[1]</a>
   _Mikael Östlund (2017)_.\
   **Implementation and Evaluation of a Sweep-Based Propagator for Diffn in Gecode**.\